 The terms countersink and counterbore are considered by many people to be about the same thing.
 However, there are important differences between the two which makes it important to understand when to use one or the other.

-What is the Difference Between a Countersink and a Counterbore?
+Difference Between Countersink and Counterbore

 Counterboring and countersinking are done on top of a drilled hole to allow the screw or bolt head to stay below the surface of the workpiece.